-For service users in England and Wales, you must act in the best interests of service users at all times.
-This includes giving service users enough information to make sure that they are able to make a decision about whether they give their consent for you to share their information with other people.
+In England and Wales and Northern Ireland, the law requires you to act in the 'best interests' of service users.
+This includes giving service users who have capacity enough information to make sure that they are able to make a decision about whether they give their consent for you to share their information with other people.

-The Mental Capacity Act 2005 has a best interests checklist which indicates what factors should be considered when making decisions on behalf of someone who lacks capacity.
-You should:
+Both the Mental Capacity Act 2005 and the Mental Capacity Act (Northern Ireland) 2016 set out the factors that should be considered when making 'best interests' decisions on behalf of someone who lacks capacity.
+In broad terms, you should:

-- consider all the circumstances relevant to the service user, for example the type of mental health condition or physical illness they have; - consider whether the service user is likely to have capacity in the near future and if the decision can be postponed until then; - involve the service user as far as possible; - take account of the beliefs, values, wishes and instructions expressed before the service user lost capacity; - be mindful of the view of the service user's close relatives, carers, guardians etc.
+- consider all the circumstances relevant to the service user, for example the type of mental health condition or physical illness they have; - consider whether the service user is likely to have capacity in the near future and if the decision can be postponed until then; - involve the service user as far as possible; - take account of the beliefs, values, wishes and instructions expressed when the service user had capacity; - be mindful of the view of the service user's close relatives, carers, guardians etc.